vjones2906/PLAIN/README.md

 ### Week 5
 #### Reflection

 This week Vinnie started the code, and as a proof of concept he wanted to wire a potentiometer to a motor and have it cotrol the speed using the map function.
-He also orderd the RC components to hopefully start working on it asap.
+He also orderd the RC components to hopefully start working on it ASAP.
 Matthias started a new CAD design and thought it would be a good idea to make the fuselage deign layer by layer and then connect them by two pins.

 #### Images
 ![potcode](images/potcode.png)